gtgan/TeaDistribution/README.md

         [nodemon] starting `node server.js`
         [nodemon] restarting due to changes...

-9) open another separate Terminal window and cd into Xoom like before
+9) Open another separate terminal window and 'cd' into Xoom like before

-10) in the second Terminal window run 'peerjs --port 3001' to start peerjs.
+10) In the second terminal window, run 'peerjs --port 3001' to start peerjs.
 You should see this sample output initially:

         Started PeerServer on ::, port: 3001, path: / (v.
 0.5.3)